|

 altogether.

-Purchasing a Motorola Droid for myself and the HTC Eris for Diane we have
+Purchasing a Motorola Droid for myself and the HTC Eris for Diane [see

 instant access to the web through our home WiFi network or over Verizon's 3G